merico-dev/markdoc/md/en/tutorial.md

 Currently, using our own `npm run parse` to compile Markdown, the generated HTML document will have [GitHub Markdown's code highlighting styles](https://github.com/highlightjs/highlight.js/blob/main/src/styles/github.css) built in, but you can switch to our own code highlighting styles or remove code highlighting if needed.

-### Document chunks and custom HTML attributes
+### Document fragments and custom HTML attributes

-If the document has the need to be displayed in chunks in the future, you can also use the built-in HTML code block wrapped up to facilitate the display and collapse of the document.
-For example.
+If the document has the need to be displayed in fragments in the future, you can also use the built-in HTML code block wrapped up to facilitate the display and collapse of the document content.
+For example:

 ```markdown
 <div data-section="synopsis">